 There are several puzzles throughout the game which are challenging but completely doable when you use the right approach and all resources are given to you.
 There are hints that will pop up on the screen if you take a particularly long time, which does help.
 However, most of the time you do not need these and there is an overwhelming sense of achievement when you can work out how to progress safely.
 The puzzles remind me of old school Lara Croft in their size and complexity so, if you’re a fan of that kind of gameplay, you will love A Plague Tale.

-The music fits the atmosphere perfectly and will never fail to put you on edge when rats are swarming you or a corpse, and keep you calm when you are walking in the sunshine.
+The music fits the atmosphere perfectly for A Plague Tale: Innocence and will never fail to put you on edge when rats are swarming you or a corpse, and keep you calm when you are walking in the sunshine.

 It’s incredible how emotive the music is and you can only imagine… combined with the environment and story, it’s a real tear-jerker.